 Social media paints a fun picture of moving in with a partner, and if your friends have already made the leap then you may be keen to jump in as well.

 However, moving in with a new partner is a huge relationship milestone, so it’s important that you and your partner both feel ready to move in together.
-Communication is key for you to move forward and ensure you’re both on the same page.
+Communication skills are key for you to move forward and ensure you’re both on the same page.

-There is no universal “right” time to move in with your partner.
-All relationships are unique and you’ll go through different experiences together, so try not to compare yourself to friends or family members who have moved in with their partner before you, or at a faster rate.
+There is no universal “right” amount of time to wait before moving in with your partner.
+All relationships are unique and you’ll go through different experiences together, so try not to compare yourself to friends and family members who have moved in with their partner before you, or at a faster rate.
+Deciding to take your relationship to the next level is a big step and there is no one-size-fits-all approach.

+So, what is the average time to move in with someone?
 That being said, 50% of American couples moved in together after a year according to a 2017 study by Stanford University.
 Others waited a little longer, with up to 70% making the move after two years.
-Some still took the jump earlier, with 25% of Americans setting up homes with their new partner after just four months.
+Some still took the jump in the early stages, with 25% of Americans setting up homes with their new partner after just four months.

 If it feels right for both you and your partner, have a conversation about moving in together and ignore what you think you think 'should' be doing.

 Sometimes it just happens naturally.
 Maybe you already spend five nights a week at your partner's house and you don’t see the point of having separate apartments, or you both know that you’re committed enough to make the move work.
-Maybe COVID fast-tracked your decision.
+Maybe COVID or a significant life event fast-tracked your decision.
+But are you ready to take the next step in your relationship?

 Likewise, if either of you has reservations about moving in together, sit down and have a non-judgmental conversation about it.